kubestellar/kubestellar/README.md

     <img alt="Join Slack" src="https://img.shields.io/badge/KubeStellar-Join%20Slack-blue?logo=slack">
   </a>
 ## Overview
 Did you know kubernetes manages multiple nodes but does not manage multiple clusters out of the box?
-KubeStellar adds multi-cluster support to Kubernetes distributions.
+KubeStellar adds multi-cluster support to Kubernetes

 ### Distinguishing features of KubeStellar